loureirorg/php-cachedf/README.md

 A PHP library to speed-up your site

 ##How this works?
-when you call a function cached, we will save the return associating with:
+when you call a cached function, we'll save the return associating with:
 * the arguments values
 * the name of function
 * the file of function